Olaf686/RCBoat/README.md

 For the boat:
 - v1: Testing with motor driver and wireless connection.
 Direct value written to motor.
 Only for testing.
 - v2: Introduction of PWM target values.
-Motors now accelerate more slowly to reduce torque on axis.
+Motors accelerate slower to reduce torque on axis.
 Used for maiden voyage.
 - v3: Transition from Uno to Mega, GPS and compass code added.
 Only for testing.
 - v4: Autononous mode ("autoMode") functionality added.
 Succesfully tested in the water.